NoobforAl/SnapFoodTask/README.md

 ---

-# How Run Tasks
+## How Run Tasks

 1 - For task A read readme file in A Question

 2 - For Run task B/C/D"

 - go to  " B/C/D Question " folder,
    run main.go < ` go run main ` >,
-   this is very simple test code, for more test run < ` go test ./... ` >.
+   this is very simple test code,
+   for more test run < ` go test ./... ` >.

+---

-### Worng
+### Wrong

 This Repo After Interview Changed !
 My First Answer Was 2 month before last change!
+last Commit : 28cf1656368a9ce3621f9e2c10ac06c44b67eb51